Stop the itching: What you need to know about allergies in dogs

 What are the symptoms?

 Dogs that are allergic to fleas will chew and bite their backs, back legs, bellies or tails – sometimes even until it bleeds!
-The skin often becomes red, raw and painful and you may even see little flecks of flea dirt (which is flea poo).
-Flea bites often lead to hot spots – red, inflamed and/or infected lesions on the skin – due to the trauma from dogs chewing themselves in trying relieve their intense itching.
+The skin often becomes red, raw and painful and you may even see little flecks of flea dirt (which is flea poo) or fleas themselves walking through the haircoat near the skin.

 How can it be treated?